geosolutions-it/django-wfe/README.md

     job_id = order_workflow_execution(workflow_id=1)
     ```

-* `provide_external_input()` - In case the Job encounters a Step with an external input required, the Job's execution will be suspended and Job's state will be updated `django_wfe.models.JobState.INPUT_REQUIRED`.
-This funciton taking Job's database ID, and a python dict as arguments, allows to validate the dictionary against the `UserInputSchema` of the currently executed Step and resume the Job execution.
+* `provide_external_input()` - In case the Job encounters a Step with an external input required, the Job's execution will be suspended and Job's state will be updated with `django_wfe.models.JobState.INPUT_REQUIRED`.
+This function, taking Job's database ID and a python dict as arguments, allows to validate the dictionary against the `UserInputSchema` of the currently executed Step, and resume the Job execution.

     ``` python
     from django_wfe import provide_external_input